lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-01-15-Broken_proofs.md

 layout: post
 title:  Broken proofs and broken provers
 usemathjax: true
-tags: [general, verification, Isabelle, memories]
+tags: [general, verification, Isabelle, Rocq, memories]
 ---
 People expect perfection.
 Consider the reaction when someone who has been vaccinated against a particular disease nevertheless dies of it.